This page will give you information about a urethrotomy. If you have any questions, you should ask your GP or other relevant health professional.

 You should be able to go home the same day or the day after.

+Do not do strenuous exercise during this time.
 You should be able to return to work after a few days.

 Regular exercise should help you to return to normal activities as soon as possible.
 Before you start exercising, ask the healthcare team or your GP for advice.

-Sometimes a narrowing can happen again.
+Sometimes a narrowing can happen again and symptoms will come back.

 Most men make a good recovery, with a large improvement in their symptoms.